garikcareer/garikcareer/README.md

         Science and an Associate in Science with Applied Computing from Rochester Institute of Technology.
 I was born deaf and use hearing aids to hear sounds.
 Speak English and Russian fluently.
 Also, I know sign language.
 I am passionate about working on solving problems, engineering projects, learning new software, and learning new topics.
 Currently, I am a full-time employee at Citi.
-My hobbies are fitness, judo, and outdoor activities.
+I am athletic and sportsman, like outdoor activities.
 My software development skills that I have learned and worked with are provided below, and you can also find my contacts.</p>